josephvandegrift/pcmh/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pcmh.qa is to …
+The goal of pcmh.qa is to automate the PCMH Report QA.

 ## Installation